COMMITMENT TO EQUITY AND DIVERSITY

 Evaluation and Assessment:

-to ensure programs and services meet the needs of students.
+programs and services meet the needs of students.

 - Compile comprehensive summaries and reports of assessment